 You only have to keep the machine clean, especially the belt, to prevent any dirt or textile fibers from being for maintenance caught in the motor for maintenance.
 The belt is pre-lubricated but should be re-lubricated every 4-6 months with treadmill silicone lubricant.

-It would be best to inspect the machine periodically to ensure all the parts still hold tight in their places and the machine still functions properly.
+It would be best to inspect the machine periodically to ensure that all the parts are still tight in their places and that the machine still functions properly.

 Pros

-- Speed adjustment increments of 0.1 MPH allo you to find the perfect pace for your workout;
+• Speed adjustment increments of 0.1 MPH allow you to find the perfect pace for your workout;

 Cons